whizzzkid/instagram-proxy-api/README.md

     # The following will always return nothing for private users.
     https://igpi.ga/<private_user>/media/

+## Rate Limits
+Since I discovered a lot of crawlers were using this API to scrape data off instagram, I had to rate limit the requests.
+The prod APIs get penalized by Instagram if there are too many requests from the heroku instance.
+To make sure not everyone sufferes because of this, I made sure that multiple requests are rate-limited so that not everyone is penalized.
+However if you are developing your app locally and want to test it which would involve multiple refreshes and lot of fetching from prod then it's a good idea to run the local instance of the API and use the local address for your dev purposes.
+Change the instance to prod when deploying.

 ## Running on local

 Clone the repo and change to the cloned directory.
 Run: